 Where the distance between 2 or more children's homes and the school is the same, random allocation will be used to decide between them.
-This process will be independently verified.
-Add details of your random allocation process here, e.g. drawing random sealed envelopes with name of one child per envelope, numbers assigned to pupils then drawn from an electronic randomiser.
+Names will be drawn randomly from a hat and this process will be independently verified.